chaisql/chai/README.md

 - `pk`: Indicates that this field is the primary key.
 The primary key can be of any type.
 If this tag is not provided, Genji uses its own internal autoincremented id
 - `index`: Indicates that this field must be indexed.
+- `index(unique)`: Indicates that this field must be indexed and that it must associate only one recordID per value.

 ## Queries